3rian-exe/bnydc-shuttle-bus-id-scanner/README.md

 # Lets Get Started
 First, some supporting items that you'll need:
 * USB Keyboard
-* Monitor with an HDMI port
+* Monitor with an HDMI port (or appropriate adapters)
 * HDMI Cable (with appropriate adapters if necessary)
 * Micro SD Card Reader
 * An Internet Connection